sebnitu/vrembem/docs/_packages/modal.md

 ### `modal.destroyEventListeners()`

-Remove the document event listeners for click, touchend and keyup events.
+Remove the document event listeners for click, touchend and keydown events.

 ```js
 const modal = new Modal();